mrmacsi/Multi-Language-Packages/README.md

 <pre>
 $.getJSON("lang/default.json").done(function( data ) {

-You will learn the default language in Javascript.
+<strong>You will learn the default language in Javascript.</strong>

 $.getJSON("lang/"+data.defaultLang+".json").done(function( lang ) {

-That will show you every translates from default JSON file in Javascript.
+<strong>That will show you every translates from default JSON file in Javascript.</strong>

 console.log(lang.hello);
 //Hello